 When an employer refuses liability, the employee who filed the workers’ compensation claim may sue their employer at the Workers’ Compensation Appeals Board (WCAB) in an attempt to recover benefits they believe they are entitled to.
-This can be a time-consuming process that results in the employer expending a great deal of resources, including financial resources, especially if the suit ends in favor of the employee.
+This can be a time-consuming process that results in the employer expending a lot of resources, including financial resources, especially if the suit ends in favor of the employee.

 If you are dealing with a workers’ compensation lawsuit filed by an employee, time is a critical factor.
-The compulsory timelines attached to the process mean that employers need to hire a workers’ compensation defense attorney as soon as possible after the suit is filed in order for a favorable outcome to be possible.
+The compulsory timelines attached to the process mean that employers need to hire a workers compensation defense attorney as soon as possible after the suit is filed in order for a favorable outcome to be possible.
 A workers’ compensation defense attorney can advocate on your behalf at the WCAB and may be able to help you save time and money that would otherwise be lost if you went to the WCAB alone.